HPV treatment: overview of all options

 HPV vaccination therapy

-Therapeutic vaccination targeting HPV type 16.
+Therapeutic vaccination focused on HPV type 16.
 Research phase.

 Treatments compared